frc8840/8840-utils-docs/docs/source/example project.rst

      }

 We'll add in our Spark Max motor controller variable first.
+You'll need to import CANSparkMax from the rev robotics library.

 .. code-block:: java
     :linenos: